ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     # use the section name(cluster1 in this case) as a parameter to --launch-cluster
     [cluster1]

-    # this includes one master and four workers
+    # this includes one master and three worker nodes
     number_of_nodes=4

     # this specifies the output directory where everything will get installed on the launcher